bytebase/bytebase.com-old/content/blog/database-change-management-with-amazon-aurora.md

 1. Go back to the issue page and click **Approve**.
 The rollback SQL will execute.
 ![bb-issue-rollback-executed](/static/blog/database-change-management-with-amazon-aurora/bb-issue-rollback-executed.webp)

-1. Go to **SQL Editor** and query again. `Bella` is not there any longer - The rollback for data insert is done.
+1. Go to **SQL Editor** and query again. `Bella` is no longer there - The rollback is successful.
 You may rollback the rollback too, and yes, rollback the rollback for rollback...
-As long as it's within the binlog retention 24-hour.
+As long as the binlog is within the 24-hour retention period.
 ![bb-sql-editor-query-3](/static/blog/database-change-management-with-amazon-aurora/bb-sql-editor-query-3.webp)

 ## Bonus Section - Schema Drift Detection